-Pinpoint the problem.
-The source of your negative stress may be clear -- financial struggles or problems at work, for examples -- or it might not be obvious.
+Find out the problem.
+The source of your anxiety may be clear -- money struggles or problems at work, for example.
+Or it might not be obvious and you may need to dig.
 Try to figure out what causes it so you can look out for, and try to avoid, triggers.

 Put the focus on you.
 To take care of your baby, you have to first take care of yourself.
-Eat well, get as much sleep as possible (nap when baby naps!), drink plenty of water, and exercise.
+Eat well, get as much sleep as possible (nap when baby naps, really), drink plenty of water, and exercise.

 Get help.
 If you’re truly stressed out, turn to someone you trust for support.
 You can also contact a trained professional such as a psychologist to help you manage your load in a healthy way.

 What does an anxious baby look like?
 “Some might assume crying is the primary way infants would respond to stress, but this isn't necessarily the case,” Keim says.
 Your baby may be stressed if she:

 - Does not make eye contact

 - Gently put your hand on her head or feet.

 - Encourage her to suck on a pacifier or your thumb or finger.